lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > parallel" landscape, and whether/how they could be accommodated in the
 > LVar/LVish model, or a plausible extension thereof.

-Ah.
-I talk about early quiescence in my dissertation, in section 2.6.2 -- I use parallel "and" instead of parallel "or", but the idea is the same.
-In order to implement short-circuiting parallel "and" in our model, we need to slightly generalize the notion of threshold sets.
-This section was left out of our JFP submission for lack of space (and I left out yet another section of my dissertation that generalizes threshold sets even further, to "threshold functions").
+This is a great question.
+We've added a section in 2.6 discussing how to express short-circuiting parallel "and" in our model,.
+To do so, we need to slightly generalize the notion of threshold sets.
+Along with that, we've included another section that discusses generalizing threshold sets even further, to "threshold functions" -- this section has something of the flavor of the partial functions that the reviewer mentions above.
+This material all appeared in Kuper's dissertation but was left out of our original submission as a way to save space.
-I'd like to include this section in the JFP paper, as long as we can cut the material on implementation of LVish internals.
+Now that we are cutting some implementation-focused material and some of the repetitive material in chapter 3, some space has been freed up to include it.

 > --